kexiZeroing/kexiZeroing.github.io/src/posts/using-es-modules.md

 console.log(mathUtils.square(2));
 ```

-Node 23 was released on Oct 2024 that you can now `require()` files that use ESM (import/export).
+Node 23 was released on Oct 2024 that you can now `require()` files that use ESM (import/export), which lets you import an ES Module in CommonJS and have it just work.
 Previously, if you wanted to use a “module” from your CommonJS file, you would need to do use dynamic import `await import('some/module/file.mjs')` and you can’t just put this at the top of your file.

+Other highlights in Node 23:
+- The `--experimental-strip-types` flag provides “initial TypeScript support” by stripping type annotations from .ts files, allowing them to run without transforming TypeScript-specific syntax.
+- Stabilized task runner lets you execute `package.json` scripts by using `node --run`, instead of needing to use npm, Yarn, or Bun.